CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 ## Why my services are cost-effective

 There are different stages of combining the necessary digital materials to construct a thorough website together with effective SEO.
-Having the benefit of all this key knowlege at the onset of website creation is rare.
-Building upon the initial work, it is best to consider adding features to your web presence implemention as you and your company grow.
+Having the benefit of all this key knowledge at the onset of website creation is rare.
+Building upon the initial work, it is best to consider adding features to your web presence implementation as you and your company grow.

-### Translation as piece submission
-There are significant considerations to rake part in when integrating translations.
+### Significant considerations in integrating translations.

 A. is it global (we are not)
 B. is it local? (yes we are)
 C. do you need to have a Spanish version of everything?

+### Submitting targeted translations.

 We have the option to submit a sitemap that details the structure of the webpage, so why not submit a translation?